Tuk93/Model_Deployment/README.md

     serve is the program started when the container is started for hosting.
 It simply launches the gunicorn server which runs multiple instances of the Flask app defined in predictor.py.

     train is the program that is invoked when the container is run for training.
-You will modify this program to implement your training algorithm.

     wsgi.py is a small wrapper used to invoke the Flask app.
 You should be able to take this file as-is.